-11 Mindsets Learned in Prison Made Me Mentally Unstoppable
+11 Mindsets Learned in Prison Made Me Mentally Unstoppable A disciplined mind focused on a worthy goal can rise above any circumstance and overcome every obstacle.

 What type of person are you when you're faced with an extravagantly difficult challenge?